 - An intangible benefit.

 A tangible reward is the sort of thing you offer to get someone to sign up for your email newsletter — a free ebook or a free email course, that sort of thing.
-An intangible benefit is less obvious and will be specific to your unique situations.
-If your site engenders a strong sense of community, then the intangible benefit could be the opportunity to speak into the future of the community, to play a role in ensuring that the community continues to serve needs as effectively as possible.
+An intangible benefit is less obvious and will be specific to your unique situation.
+If your site engenders a strong sense of community, then the intangible benefit could be the opportunity to speak about the future of the community, to play a role in ensuring that the community continues to serve needs as effectively as possible.

 Tip #3: Learn How to Write and Administer a Proper Survey